Treat in place: How EMS models are shaped by reimbursement

 Treat-in-place programs give paramedics more autonomy in treatment and transport decisions, decrease healthcare costs and ultimately provide the patient with the best care.
 Previously, many of these programs weren’t receiving reimbursement for their services but this may change as a result of the pandemic.

-Recently, CMS changed its policies so that EMS could be reimbursed for providing treatment on site and for taking patients to a non-emergency department location.
+During the COVID-19 pandemic, CMS changed its policies so that EMS could be reimbursed for providing treatment on site and for taking patients to a non-emergency department location.
 Hopefully this policy will be continued once the pandemic is over, allowing more agencies to set up treat-in-place programs and transport patients to alternate locations.

 Additional treat-in-place resources

 Learn more about the expanded EMT and paramedic scope of practice with these resources:

 - The expanding use of telemedicine during the COVID-19 pandemic

 - 5 things to know about the ET3 reimbursement model